 Based on the completed construction documents, a general contractor is selected through the applicable Competitive Sealed Proposal Procedures For Major Construction Contracts (Formal) or Minor Construction Contracts (Informal) where the qualified and responsible general contractor with the lowest bid (cost) is awarded the contract to build the project.

-The Design/Build project delivery method option is used less frequently than Design/Bid/Build.
+The Design/Build project delivery method option is used less frequently than the Design/Bid/Build or CMR project delivery method.
 It is generally only used when it meets the feasibility criteria (below), and the DAS Commissioner designates it a Total Cost Basis Project.
 The following are the feasibility criteria points for a Design/Build project: